 Not feeling well?
 We offer COVID-19 assessments and tests.

+If you have cold or flu symptoms please do NOT attend a regular medical centre.
+Instead, make a booking for a COVID test at your local Respiratory Clinic.
 These Specialised Health Centres cater specifically for patients who have a respiratory illness or flu symptoms, or have been referred by their GP for a COVID-19 assessment or test.

 Brisbane Southside – to book please click here: Alexandra Hills

 Cairns – to book please click here: Woree

 Alternatively, you can call our Respiratory Clinic Reception on:

 Alexandra Hills: 07 3193 1323

 Your GP may have referred you to one of these Respiratory Clinics for assessment, rather than undergoing the test at your regular medical centre, as a way to help to reduce the potential spread of the virus and not overcrowd our emergency departments.
 However, if you are experiencing severe symptoms, call 000 for an ambulance.

 Who can book a COVID-19 test at theses specialised clinics and what does it cost?

 - These Respiratory Clinics are FREE for all patients.